litegrandeur/CSCI4830-assignment1/README.md

-UNO start - Fall 2021, College of IS&T Student
+UNO start - Fall 2021, College of IS&T Student # github and git